getmoto/moto/docs/docs/services/wafv2.rst

 |start-h3| Implemented features for this service |end-h3|

 - [X] associate_web_acl

-        Only APIGateway Stages can be associated at the moment.

 - [ ] check_capacity
 - [ ] create_api_key
 - [X] create_ip_set